 Make the most of your presentation by telling your prospect how they will benefit from your product or service until they are convinced that it will solve their problem or make their life easier.

-5) They’re Unprepared for Their Sales Presentation
+5) Come Unprepared for Your Sales Presentation

 I remember when I was first getting into sales, I made a cold call expecting to get my prospect’s voicemail.
-When he unexpectedly answered the phone, instead of asking qualified questions that would have allowed me to take control of the interaction, I spent the entire conversation answering his questions.
+When he unexpectedly answered the phone, instead of asking qualifying questions that would have allowed me to take control of the interaction, I spent the entire conversation answering his questions.

 This allowed him to take total control of the sale, or as I should say, the non-sale.